 Chemical Protective Textiles Challenge

-The Chemical Protective Textiles Challenge, a partnership between Advanced Functional Fabrics of America (AFFOA) and the US Army Capability Program Executive for Chemical, Biological, Radiological, and Nuclear Defense (CPE CBRND) and sponsored by SPARK, seeks commercially available or near-commercial textile materials that enhance protection for Warfighters against hydrofluoric acid, hydrogen fluoride gas, jet and rocket fuel hazards, and related threats.
-By engaging material manufacturers, textile innovators, and industry partners, the program identifies high-potential materials for performance evaluation and eventual integration into protective garments and accessories.
-Top solutions, judged by an AFFOA-assisted evaluation panel, receive awards.
-Participation is voluntary; awards do not constitute government contracts or future obligations.
+The Chemical Protective Textiles Challenge, a partnership between Advanced Functional Fabrics of America (AFFOA) and the Capability Program Executive for Chemical, Biological, Radiological, and Nuclear Defense (CPE CBRND), and sponsored by its SPARK innovation incubator, seeks commercially available or high technology readiness level (TRL) textile materials that enhance protection for Warfighters against hydrofluoric acid, hydrogen fluoride gas, jet and rocket fuel hazards, and related threats.
+By engaging material manufacturers, textile innovators, and industry partners, the challenge aims to identify high-potential materials for performance evaluation and eventual integration into protective garments and accessories.
+Top solutions, evaluated by a technical panel of judges from AFFOA, government, industry and operational subject matter experts will receive awards.
+Participation is voluntary, and awards do not constitute government endorsement, contracts, or future obligations of funding.

 The Problem

-Warfighters and support personnel in chemical, biological, radiological, and nuclear defense environments face exposure to corrosive acids, acid gases, and fuel-related hazards.
+Warfighters and support personnel in chemical, biological, radiological, and nuclear threat environments face exposure to corrosive acids, acid gases, and fuel exposure-related hazards.
 Hydrofluoric acid and hydrocarbon fuels can cause severe health consequences through skin contact, inhalation, and contamination of protective equipment.
 Existing protective textiles often struggle to balance chemical barrier performance with durability, manufacturability, and wearer comfort.
-The challenge aims to identify commercially available or high-TRL materials that offer improved protection while remaining practical to produce and field.
+The challenge aims to identify commercially available or high-TRL materials that offer improved protection, comfort and usability, while remaining practical to produce and field.

 The Goal

-The objective is to identify materials that provide better protection against HF, HF gas, and fuel hazards, while maintaining durability, manufacturability, and compatibility with Warfighter protective clothing.
-Manufacturers and textile innovators are invited to submit candidates for review.
-The initiative is organized under SPARK and supported by CPE CBRND, with AFFOA overseeing the challenge, industry engagement, testing, and manufacturing-readiness activities.
+The objective is to identify materials that provide better protection against hydrofluoric acid (HF), hydrogen fluoride gas, and fuel hazards, while maintaining durability, manufacturability, and compatibility with Warfighter protective clothing.
+Manufacturers and textile innovators are invited to submit material solutions for performance review and testing.
+The initiative is sponsored by SPARK and supported by CPE CBRND, with AFFOA administering the challenge, industry engagement, testing, and manufacturing-readiness activities.

 Your Solution

-Candidates should be commercially available or near-commercial, high-TRL textile materials that deliver enhanced protection against HF, hydrogen fluoride gas, and fuel hazards.
+Candidates should be commercially available or near-commercial, high-TRL textile materials that deliver enhanced protection against HF, and fuel hazards.
 Solutions should balance chemical barrier performance with durability, manufacturability, and user comfort, and be suitable for integration into Warfighter clothing and equipment.
-The process favors practical performance data, real-world usability, and scalable manufacturing potential.
+The process favors practical performance data, real-world usability, domestic supply chain resiliency, and scalable manufacturing potential.

 Important Dates